balajibalasubramaniam/mutationdocker/README.md

 2) Troubles with running the mutator code:

-  a) “./mutator” did not default to an executable script
-        - Used chmod 775 to make it executable.
+  a) “./mutator” did not default to an executable script.
+Use chmod 775 to make it executable.

   b) First run of ./mutator as in README, “./mutator -s 7 -n 0 -c PET b747cl.c” resulted in coredump error that “cloc” not found.
-        - Ubuntu VM returns a cloc –version of 1.60
-        - Ran apt-get install cloc within Docker container, got version 1.74, and now the script runs with output below.
+Ubuntu VM returns a cloc –version of 1.60.
+You have to run apt-get install cloc within Docker container, got version 1.74, and now the script runs.